Pencroff/js-data-uow/README.md

-# kea-UoW
+# js-data-uow
-Unit Of Work and js-data
+Unit Of Work for js-data